Ocean Software: History

+The company funded an independent game developer in Liverpool, Denton Designs, which was an investor until Denton and Ocean split away later that decade.

 In 1985, Ocean and U.S. Gold collaborated again to launch a new label, The Hit Squad, for releasing compilation packages.
 The first release featured Ocean's Daley Thompson's Decathlon, U.S. Gold's Beach Head, Jet Set Willy from Software Projects and Sabre Wulf by Ultimate Play the Game — all titles which had sold over a million copies — which led to the title They Sold A Million.
 The compilation went on to sell over a million copies, as did the second and third instalments in the series.

 Over half of Ocean's releases for 8-bit home computers were coin-op conversions and licensed games.
 While initially focused on British licences, such as Hunchback from Manchester's Century Electronics, Liverpool's Frankie Goes to Hollywood, and Olympic decathlete Daley Thompson, its attention soon shifted to film licences, with The NeverEnding Story becoming its first movie tie-in in 1985.

 In 1986, a deal was signed with Taito and Data East for home versions of their arcade games, such as Arkanoid, Renegade, The NewZealand Story and Operation Wolf.
 Operation Wolf was the first title to be converted to 16-bit platforms by Ocean France, a company created by Ocean and Marc Djan in 1986.
 The studio produced most of its 16-bit arcade conversions until 1991, when the company became Ocean's French marketing and sales department.